PsuAstro528/Spring2019-website-src/content/syllabus/accomodations.md

 +++
 title = "Accomodations"
+course_inst = "Penn State"
+course_number = "Astro 528"
-weight = 110
+course_name = "High-Performance Scientific Computing for Astrophysics" weight = 110

 type="page"

-# Creator's Display name
-creatordisplayname = "Eric Ford"
-# Creator's Email
-creatoremail = "ebf11@psu.edu"
-# LastModifier's Display name
-lastmodifierdisplayname = "Eric Ford"
+creatordisplayname = "Eric Ford" creatoremail = "ebf11 at psu dot edu" lastmodifierdisplayname = "Eric Ford" lastmodifieremail = "ebf11 at psu dot edu"
-# LastModifier's Email
-lastmodifieremail = "ebf11@psu.edu"
 +++

 Penn State welcomes students with disabilities into the University's educational programs.
 If you have a disability-related need for reasonable academic adjustments in this course, contact the Office for Disability Services (ODS) at 814-863-1807 (V/TTY).
 For further information regarding ODS, please visit the Office for Disability Services Web site at http://equity.psu.edu/ods/.